-In addition to OPs (standard outpatient programs), we also offer IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) so you can get the right level of care for your addiction.
+We offer intensive outpatient programs) and partial hospitalization programs so you can get the right level of care for your addiction.
 Our dual diagnosis treatment program is designed for anyone with co-occurring addictions and mental health conditions.

-All Renaissance treatment programs offer you access to an evidence-based combination of MAT (medication-assisted treatment), psychotherapy, and counseling, as well as holistic therapies.
+All Renaissance treatment programs offer you access to an evidence-based combination of MAT (medication-assisted treatment), counseling (individual and group), and psychotherapy, as well as holistic therapies.
 With an alumni program and aftercare in place, you can use your detox and treatment at Renaissance to build the firmest base for ongoing sobriety.
-If you are still skeptical and questioning “do detox programs work?”, just call the friendly team today at 866.330.9449.
+If you are still skeptical and questioning “how does detox work?”, just call the friendly team today at 866.330.9449.